3 Bean Salad is one of my favorite snacks, sides, and meals. I could pretty much live on this stuff – and sometimes do!

 But where is the fun in that?

-Place your rinsed beans, chopped onion, and pimentos along with their jar juices in a big old bowl.
+Place your drained and rinsed beans, chopped onion, and pimentos along with their jar juices in a big old mixing bowl.

 Pour the dressing over.